Position

 Responsibilities:

-• Assist clients in developing job search strategies and resumes.
+• Assist clients in developing and refining their job search strategies.

-• Conduct job readiness assessments and identify skill gaps.
+• Conduct job readiness assessments and develop individualized transition plans.

 Qualifications

-• Bachelor's degree in Social Work, Human Services, Psychology, or a related field.
+• Bachelor’s degree in Social Work, Human Services, Psychology, or a related field preferred.

-• Ability to work collaboratively with clients, employers, and other professionals.
+• Ability to work collaboratively with a diverse range of clients and stakeholders.

 Is becoming a Job Coach a good career path?